-- 1. Submit Student-at-Large application for admission to the Office of Admissions. - 2.
-If degree awarded is from a country outside of the United States, official transcripts must be submitted to the Office of Admissions. - 3.
+- 1. Submit Student-at-Large application for admission to the Office of Admissions. - If degree awarded is from a country outside of the United States, official transcripts must be submitted to the Office of Admissions. - 3.
 Resident Aliens must submit a photocopy of both sides of their Resident Alien card.

 NOTE: If you have previously attended Northeastern Illinois University as an undergraduate student, you must submit proof of your degree to the Office of Admissions.

-NORTHEASTERN ILLINOIS UNIVERSITY

-CLASSIFICATION AND DEFINITION

-Student-at-Large Without Degree

-Undergraduate students working toward a baccalaureate degree at another college or university.
-NOTE: Students-at-large interested in earning an undergraduate degree at Northeastern must submit an application for admission and meet undergraduate admission requirements.
-Graduation from an accredited high school
+AND DEFINITION ADMISSION FOR ADMISSION Student-at-Large Without Degree Undergraduate students working toward Graduation from an accredited high 1.
+Submit Student-at-Large application a baccalaureate degree at another school for admission to the Office of college or university.
+Admissions. or NOTE: Students-at-large interested in Satisfactory completion of the G.E.D.
+2. Resident Aliens must submit a earning an undergraduate degree at photocopy of both sides of their Northeastern must submit an application Resident Alien card. for admission and meet undergraduate NOTE: Transcripts are not required. admission requirements.
+Students-at-large without degree are not eligible for Advance Registration.